yoniker/PokerVault/Courses/Saulo Costa/GTO blueprint/Module 1 - GTO execution.md

 So, when I execute/study, my goal is to find:
 1. The appropriate bet sizing (from the pool of predefined sizes)
-2. The appropriate bucket for my hand (from the pool of predefined 5 buckets) When I pick the bet sizing/frequency, I need to think about what region of my opponent's range I make indifferent.
+2. The appropriate bucket for my hand (from the pool of predefined 5 buckets) When I pick the bet sizing/frequency, I need to think about what region of my opponent's range I make indifferent-when I study.
+It's impossible to think about that in game.
+In game I want to use heuristics

+## 1.2 Showing it in practice